 Step 4: Once again, here comes the fun part, you get to arrange all of your little pieces.
 What you need to do is reverse the color arrangement of your pieces, so the strips provide alternating colors and contrast.
 Finally, the mini four-patch block in the center will be rotated to contrast each of its neighbors.

 Step 5: Assemble all nine pieces.
 The top row will have one large block, one strip and a second large block.
 The middle row will have the mini four-patch sandwiched between two strips, and the bottom row will repeat the arrangement of the top row.

 Step 6: Once you have your three rows assembled, you'll join them all together and voila!
 It's a finished disappearing four-patch.

 Feel free to share your tips, finished projects and struggles right here!
 I'll be happy to answer any questions if you have them.

 © 2014 QuiltFinger

-Have you tried these techniques? - What's your favorite?
-Did you love the result?
+Have you tried these techniques?
+Which is your favorite?

 Thank You, I was looking for this tutorial.
 I always want to try this one.
 Very clear details.
 Love it.
 Will try soon.

 The info on disappearing 4 and 9 patch was just what I needed. :)